Study Abroad

 Options for Study Abroad

 No matter your major, you can participate in a study abroad experience.
-Opportunities range from short trips during winter or spring break to semester- or year-long programs.
+Opportunities range from short trips during winter, summer, or spring break to semester- or year-long programs.

 We offer multiple faculty-led, exchange, and direct enrollment study abroad programs designed to prepare undergraduate and graduate students for competitive careers in a global society.
-Our partnerships with colleges and universities around the world make study abroad accessible for more students.
-Lynchburg students are more than twice as likely to study abroad as their peers at similar schools.
+Our partnerships with colleges and universities worldwide make studying abroad accessible to more students.
 You can join them!

 Faculty-led Programs